rsmoke/EnglishKudos/README.md

 # EnglishKudos
 Site to allow self service registration of awards/publications/Lectures

-#To be used by faculty of the Englosh Department at UoMichigan
+##To be used by faculty of the English Department at UoMichigan